yvr-vishnu/kubernetes/EKS-Cluster/ReadMe.md

 kubectl get nodes
 kubectl get pods
 Creating and Managing Pods and Deployments
+Create a Pod
-Create a Pod: Create a pod.yaml file and apply it:
+Create a pod.yaml file and apply it:

 sh
 kubectl apply -f pod.yaml
-Access a Pod:
+Access a Pod
 sh
 kubectl exec -it nginx -- /bin/bash
-Delete a Pod:
+Delete a Pod
 sh
 kubectl delete pod nginx
+Create a Deployment
-Create a Deployment: Create a deployment.yaml file and apply it:
+Create a deployment.yaml file and apply it:

 sh
 kubectl apply -f deployment.yaml
-Delete a Pod in the Deployment:
+Delete a Pod in the Deployment sh kubectl delete pod nginx-ddf5df559-gdtbz

-sh
-kubectl delete pod nginx-ddf5df559-gdtbz
 This will create a new pod in place of the deleted one.